 The role of dividends has been expanding in the design of portfolios.
 Capital appreciation potential from common stock ownership has been the focus of investors since 2010.
 We know there are market cycles where these types of companies excel.
 We also know that there are cycles where dividend paying companies outperform growth companies.
 In today’s market environment, we believe dividends can be highly useful and contribute to a portfolio’s total return.
 Some companies distribute a meaningful percentage of their profits back to shareholders in the form of dividend payments and that can be attractive especially during flat or down markets.
 In an interest rate environment that can be “lower for longer,” where future economic growth may be slower and bond yields may remain historically low, dividend payments will likely take on greater importance as a source of both current income and future total returns.

-Contact Kim and Korey at the Kletschke Wealth Management Group and let us show you how we can help!
+Contact Kletschke Wealth Management Group and let us show you how we can help!

 Kletschke Wealth Management Group